Changissnz/psychotort/README.md

 on `S` performing activity `A` and its derivatives on `U` \under the effects of the psychological design `X` and log the results into

 > data structure design here

+*Experiment: Expression-Replacement*

+  - Determine the "positive" impact after conducting a psycho-acoustic design `X` on sample `S`.
+A "positive" impact is observed on sample `S` if `S` changes behavior on a specific task and the cause can be readily attributed to `X`.
+Such causes can be concocted by drawing similarities to the changes in behavior and the contents of `X`.

+*Experiment: Retort*

+  - Suppose the psycho-acoustic device `D` has the additional feature of being able to interpret the response of sample `S` to a given psycho-acoustic chunk.
+    The experiment will start off in the manner of initial observation (see the first experiment).
+After some activity has been logged, device `D` will start sending retort chunks to sample `S`.
+These retort chunks `r` are to be designed in response to data collected on `S` at the start (initial observation), and additional background information on `S`.
+Responses by `S` on retort chunks are logged.

+  - important note: device `D` is an extension of standard psycho-acoustic technology.